 Welcome to the WiSSP website.
 Perhaps you have lost a child to stillbirth, or know someone who has.
 You may be a health care provider or support professional, caring for families who have experienced this tragic loss.
 Whichever the case, this website has been created for you.

-WiSSP is now located at Marshfield Clinic, although the records of previous evaluations remain at the University of Wisconsin's Clinical Genetics Center, located at the Waisman Center in Madison.
-WiSSP is a community-based, University-supported model for the investigation of the causes of stillbirth.
-WiSSP has helped to assess over 1600 infants and provided diagnostic information for counseling of their families.
+WiSSP, located at Marshfield Clinic, is a community-based, University-supported model for the investigation of the causes of stillbirth.
+WiSSP has helped to assess nearly 3,000 infants and provided diagnostic information for counseling of their families.
 In addition, WiSSP has helped provide educational materials, support resources, and scientific and medical data to families and medical personnel.
 With the creation of this website, WiSSP aims to provide this much needed information to all medical professionals, support personnel, families, and members of the general public who have access to the World Wide Web.

 For Parents, Families,